dyhes/zulip/templates/zerver/api/rest.md

   you're making your own HTTP requests, you'll want to send the appropriate HTTP basic authentication headers; see each endpoint's `curl` option for details on the request format.
-* The Zulip API has a standard
+* The Aloha API has a standard
   [system for reporting errors](/api/rest-error-handling).

 Most other details are covered in the documentation for the individual